Structure formation during phase transitions in strongly interacting matter

-Even ordinary water at different conditions may exist in 12 crystalline, 3 glass states, as well as in liquid and wapor phases.
-The phase diagram of strongly interacting matter also contains many possible phases between which there may exist phase transitions \cite{Glendenning2000,Fischer2019,Philipsen2021,Guenther2022,Glozman2022}.
-A part of various possibilities is shown in Fig. \ref{QCDphaseDiagr} from \cite{NUPECC} as the temperature dependence on the baryon and isospin chemical potentials.
-One bounds the critical endpoint (CEP) of a possible deconfinement phase transition at finite density by $\mu_B \gsim 2.5 T$ and $T \lsim m_\pi$.
-Within the Schwinger-Dyson approach from the temperature dependent quark propagator one extracts the order parameter for the chiral transition, the quark condensate value, and order parameters for the deconfinement transition, the dressed Polyakov loop and the dual scalar quark dressing \cite{Fischer2009,Fischer2011}.
+Even ordinary water at different conditions may exist in 12 crystalline, 3 glass states, as well as in liquid and vapor phases.
+The phase diagram of strongly interacting matter also contains many possible phases with phase transitions between them \cite{Glendenning2000,Fischer2019,Philipsen2021,Guenther2022,Glozman2022}.
+A part of various possibilities is shown in Fig. \ref{QCDphaseDiagr} from \cite{NUPECC} as the temperature dependence on the baryon- and isospin- chemical potentials.
+One bounds the critical endpoint (CEP) of a possible deconfinement phase transition at finite density by $\mu_B \gsim 2.5 T$ and $T \lsim m_\pi$, where $\mu_B$ is the baryon chemical potential.
+Within the Schwinger--Dyson approach from the temperature dependent quark propagator one extracts the order parameter for the chiral transition, the quark condensate value, and order parameters for the deconfinement transition, the dressed Polyakov loop and the dual scalar quark dressing \cite{Fischer2009,Fischer2011}.